JamesTsay-12/blog-site/_posts/2025-08-12-Targeted-Colon-Cancer-treatment-status.md

 ### Pan-RAS Inhibitors: A New Frontier

 Drugs like **RMC-6236** are designed to inhibit multiple KRAS mutants simultaneously, broadening applicability beyond G12C.
 Early clinical trials demonstrate tumor regression in solid tumors, with ongoing studies in CRC patients.
+These studies are more advanced for pancreatic cancer (proceeding to Phase 3 registrational study).

 ---